 Litttle rewards (or bribes depending on how you look at it) like a bag of sweets or whatever your child likes can be a good way to keep tired legs moving.

-It’s always good to have something to show from your trips, make sure you get plenty of photos so they can excitedly show their friends and family members where they’ve been.
+It’s always good to have something to show from your trips, make sure you get plenty of photos so they can show their friends and family members where they’ve been.
+They could also use their photos to create a memory book or collage of their trips!
 Keeping the element of fun fresh in their mind helps make the hurdle of getting them back outside next time a little smaller.

 Looking for something more specific?
 How about these ideas: